Seiya Suzuki Player Props: Cubs vs. Reds

-On Monday, Seiya Suzuki (.225 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.179 slugging percentage in past 10 games, including no home run), take on starter Ben Lively and the Cincinnati Reds at Wrigley Field, Tuesday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Cardinals.
+In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Reds.

 Seiya Suzuki Game Info & Props vs. the Reds